Language

 Wavelength Calculator

-Calculate wavelength, frequency, or wave speed using λ = v/f.
-Supports electromagnetic and sound waves with preset speeds and EM spectrum visualization.
+Calculate wavelength, frequency or wave speed with λ = v/f.
+Works for light and sound, with wave-type presets, unit conversions and an EM spectrum view.

 1